 Later, Gill made it to the scene of the massacre and showed his smartphone screen to the first police officer who stopped him.
-The officer let Gill past, pointing him to the one in charge.
+The officer let Gill past and pointed him to the one in charge.
 Walking over to the other officer, Gill showed his ID again.

 The officer looked at the screen, looked left and right, then back at Gill.
-"Look, Agent Gill...
-Word has gotten around that an Agent of Jovan Anlon has been showing interest in these G.E punks, but come on.
+"Look, Agent Rune... word has gotten around that an Agent of Jovan Anlon has been showing interest in these G.E punks, but come on.
 That last call, I'm guessing you made, and no G.E."

 "Yes, that was me.
 I apologize.
-They must have found out just before the raid.
-However...
-After this, we should have enough to go on to find a major base of operations."
+I suspected they had found out and cleared out.
+However... after this, we should have enough to go on to find a major base of operations."

 "Why is Anlon involved in this?
 This is our jurisdiction.
 We don't like being bossed around out of the blue for unknown reasons."